-The coat of arms portrays an golden eagle perched on a prickly pear cactus and gripping a snake in its beak and talons.
-The flag's proportion is 4:7 (Although the flag of Italy has the same colors, the Mexican flag is differentiated by the shade of the colors, the symbol in the center and its aspect ratio, the Italian flag's proportions are 2:3).
-The Mexican flag, along with the Mexican coat of arms (escudo nacional) and the Mexican national anthem, is considered one of the símbolos patrios, "patriotic symbols" of Mexico, and thus commands great respect from Mexicans.
+The coat of arms portrays a golden eagle perched on a prickly pear cactus and gripping a snake in its beak and talons.
+The flag's proportion is 4:7; although the flag of Italy has the same colors, its proportions are 2:3, and the Mexican flag is differentiated by the shade of the colors, the symbol in the center, and its aspect ratio.
+The Mexican flag, along with the Mexican coat of arms ( escudo nacional) and the Mexican national anthem, is considered one of the símbolos patrios, or "patriotic symbols" of Mexico, and thus commands great respect from Mexicans.
 The current national flag was adopted on September 16, 1968, and was confirmed by law on February 24, 1984.

 History and Meaning of the Mexican Flag